-A detailed description of each of these main elements and their sub-elements is provided in Appendix A. Most elements are optional and default values will be assigned if the element is omitted.
+A detailed description of each of these main elements and their sub-elements is provided in Appendix A. Most elements are optional and default values is provided if the element is omitted.

 5.1 Visualizing and editing the Cohiba model file